wavejumper/rehook-test/README.md

 [![CircleCI](https://circleci.com/gh/wavejumper/rehook-test.svg?style=svg)](https://circleci.com/gh/wavejumper/rehook-test)

-Complete testing of your rehook components.
+Time-travelling tests for React Hooks and Clojurescript.
 This works for both `react-dom` and `react-native`.

 **WIP** thanks for stopping by, documentation to follow :)